 From the vast plains of Assam, the Banaspaty garden offers us this tea with uniform and slightly broken leaves.

 A worthy representative of the rock wulongs, this wulong with delicately rolled leaves was only slightly roasted, preserving its flavourful vegetal (courgette) and floral fineness.
 Its full and tangy (tangerine) liquor, deploys rich tropical (durian) and honeyed aromas.
-Its finish is exquisite and extends well beyond our expectations.
-Hmmm Hmmm!

 This is the perfect cellar to impress the gallery!
 Classic and balanced, the liquor is red in the image of the cinnamon that is in the foreground and adorns its taste with a delicately sweet tip.